Updated December 8, 20217 min read

 “Never pay just because a debt collector gets ugly, makes threats, harasses, communicates improperly, doesn't follow required consumer law procedure, and on and on,” said Compton.
 Consumer protection laws are in place to protect you, so don’t be afraid to pursue that course if needed, especially if the collector abused you or broke the law, he said.

-Some collectors may call you about an illegitimate debt or misstate the amount you owe.
+Some collectors may contact you about an illegitimate debt or misstate the amount you owe.
 If a collector doesn’t have sufficient evidence to support the debt, you could possibly avoid paying altogether.
 But you’ll need more information, which brings us to the next step.

 Under the Fair Debt Collection Practices Act (FDCPA), debt collectors must send you a written notice containing the amount of the debt, name of the creditor, instructions for disputing the debt, and details for requesting more information.
 The notice must be sent within five days after the debt collector first contacts you, unless the information was provided to you in the initial communication.
 You should reiterate on the call that you need more information sent to you in writing.